lukemunsch/anime-character-base/README.md

 #### ***Manual Test***

 I have run this project on numerous different devices and involved outside users to create their own logins and comments; all functionality worked correctly and no errors were discovered on deployed site.
 As an admin I was successful in creating characters, deleting characters, and editing them to keep them updated.

+I have also run tests manually on the ability to log in as different levels of users; normal users and admin users.
+Normal users are unable to access any content through use of:

+        {% if user.is_superuser %}
+        {% endif %}

+meaning that no one except the admin can delete or edit, or add content except comments which is encouraged by Luke's Anime Base.

 #### ***Automatic Tests***